Alaric Tay

-Alaric Tay (born Tay Liang Hoong; born 26 June 1979), is a Singaporean director, producer and actor.
+Alaric Tay Liang Hoong (born 26 June 1979) is a Singaporean actor, comedian, host, director and producer.

 Early life

-Tay was born in Singapore and raised in a strict Christian family.
-Tay would later passionately pursue entertainment as the career of his choice and graduated with a degree in film studies from Griffith University in Australia.
+Tay was born in Singapore and raised in religiously legalistic family.
+He would later passionately pursue entertainment as the career of his choice and graduated with a degree in film studies from Griffith University in Australia.

 He began his career in the film and television scene as an actor at the age of seventeen.
-He was given a supporting role in a made-in-Singapore feature film called That's the Way I Like It, which was personally picked up for distribution in 1998 by Harvey Weinstein.
+Tay was given a supporting role in a made-in-Singapore feature film called That's the Way I Like It, which was picked up for North American distribution in 1998 by Miramax.

 Acting career

 Tay has taken on diverse roles over the years, including leads in tele-movies like Ang Tao Mui, Adventures of Holden Heng, and a well-received comic turn in the dramedy, Money.
-Alaric also played lead roles in the sitcom, The Yang Sisters Season 1 & 2 which ran on Mediacorp's Channel 5 as well as Random Acts, which was aired on Arts Central.
+Tay also played lead roles in the sitcom, The Yang Sisters season 1 and 2 which ran on Mediacorp's Channel 5 as well as Random Acts, which was aired on Arts Central.
 His amusing physicality has provided shows like Whizzes of the Void Deck.
 He also played the role of a Chinese prisoner in a Lion TV production of The Great Wall of China and the role of Daniel in the film Carrot Cake Conversations.

-He is also known for his role as nasal-voiced field reporter Andre Chichak in the MediaCorp Channel 5 satirical sitcom The Noose.
-He appeared as Kang in the 2013 HBO Asia presentation of Serangoon Road and as James in the Singapore Police Force-commissioned series C.L.I.F.
+He is famously known for his role as nasal-voiced field reporter Andre Chichak in the MediaCorp Channel 5 satirical sitcom The Noose.
+He appeared as Kang in the 2013 HBO Asia series Serangoon Road and as James in the Singapore Police Force-commissioned series C.L.I.F.
 3 in 2014.